by Susan Flantzer © Unofficial Royalty 2018

 Amalia had ten siblings but only five survived childhood:

-Frederik Hendrik’s half-brother Maurits, Prince of Orange never married but he did have a number of illegitimate children.
-In 1625, while on his deathbed, Maurits threatened to legitimize his illegitimate sons which would then threaten the succession of Frederik Hendrik.
+Frederik Hendrik’s half-brother Maurits, Prince of Orange never married but he did have several illegitimate children.
+In 1625, while on his deathbed, Maurits threatened to legitimize his illegitimate sons, threatening Frederik Hendrik’s succession.
 Because of Maurits’ threat to legitimize his illegitimate sons, Frederik Hendrik summoned Amalia and married her on April 4, 1625.
 The marriage and the promise of children satisfied Maurits.
 He died on April 23, 1625, at the age of 57.
 Frederik Hendrik succeeded him as Prince of Orange and the other hereditary titles of their father.
 He also succeeded in the elective offices as Stadtholder (Governor) of five of the seven provinces of the Dutch Republic and as the Captain-General and Admiral of the military forces of the Dutch Republic.

 Frederik Hendrik and Amalia had nine children but four did not survive infancy: